swax/NAISYS/docs/008-supervisor-users.md

 - **Edit username**: inline edit (gated by `_actions.update`).
 - **Permissions list**: each entry has a revoke button rendered from its `_actions.revoke`.
 - **Grant permission**: dropdown of not-yet-granted permissions + button (gated by `_actions.grant-permission`).
 The dropdown options are fed by `GET /permissions` and filtered against the current `permissions[]`.
-- **Passkeys list**: per-credential delete buttons; each delete runs the step-up dance.
+- **Passkeys list**: per-credential rename (inline pencil → text input → save) and delete buttons.
+Delete runs the step-up dance; rename is a plain metadata update.
+- **Add passkey on this device**: opens a modal that prompts for a device label first, then runs the WebAuthn registration ceremony.
+Useful when a previous "Add" auto-named the credential after the OS (`"Windows"`, etc.) instead of the actual authenticator.
 - **Issue Registration Link**: gated by `_actions.issue-registration`.
 Triggers step-up, then surfaces the URL alongside a QR code (suppressed for loopback URLs — see [doc 007](./007-web-auth.md)).
 - **Reset Passkeys**: admin-only on other users (`_actions.reset-passkeys`); same surfacing.
 - **Delete**: delete button gated by `_actions.delete` (omitted for self).